Trento Italy and the counter-reformation

 The central square looks pretty and ordinary in the early morning sun.
 Nothing reveals the close ties between Trento and the Counter-Reformation.

 The central square of Trento Italy looks pretty as a postcard in the early morning sun.
 Tall houses in different colours and styles line the square.
 Mountains tower over the rooftops.
-And the water spewing Neptune still stands more or less alone in the centre surrounded by a lively modern town with lots shops, cafes, restaurants and entertainment.
+And the water spewing Neptune still stands more or less alone in the centre surrounded by a lively modern town with lots of shops, cafes, restaurants and entertainment.

 There is a lot to see, try and taste in Trentino-Alto Adige without looking back into history.
 But, for those who wonder about the rather dominant religious complex in the corner of the square, here is a brief explanation.